nortikin/sverchok/docs/nodes/generator/scripted.rst

 - Here `func1` is the function you want to call when pressing the button.
 - Each `"button_name"` is the text you want to appear on the button.
-  For simplicity it must be unique and a valid variable name.
+  For simplicity it must be a unique and valid python variable name

-  Use alphanumerics only and separate words with single underscores if you need.
+     - with no special characters (``|().\/...etc``)
+     - doesn't start with a number
+     - contains no spaces, use single underscores if you need word separation.
+The UI code replaces underscores with spaces.

 **return**